peardeck/peardeck-uikit/packages/eslint-config/README.md

-# @peardeck-uikit/eslint-config
+# @peardeck/eslint-config

-An eslint configuration for use in `@peardeck-uikit` modules (or elsewhere).
+An eslint configuration for use in `peardeck-uikit` modules (or elsewhere).

 This allows us to use a centralized configuration to keep our code consistent across individual packages and projects.

 ## Installation

-1. Add `@peardeck-uikit/eslint-config` and it's peer dependencies to the project to be linted as `devDependencies`.
+1. Add `@peardeck/eslint-config` and it's peer dependencies to the project to be linted as `devDependencies`.

-   For a new package in the `@peardeck-uikit` monorepo:
+   For a new package in the `peardeck-uikit` monorepo:

    ```
-   cd <@peardeck-uikit-root>
+   cd <peardeck-uikit-root>
    yarn run lerna add eslint@^6.0.1" --dev packages/my-new-package
-   yarn run lerna add @peardeck-uikit/eslint-config --dev packages/my-new-package
+   yarn run lerna add @peardeck/eslint-config --dev packages/my-new-package
    yarn run lerna add @typescript-eslint/eslint-plugin@1.12.0 --dev package/my-new-package
    yarn run lerna add eslint@6.0.1 --dev package/my-new-package
    yarn run lerna add eslint-plugin-import@2.18.0 --dev package/my-new-package